smruti-1111/prompt-platform/README.md

 # Prompt Evaluation Platform (Local LLM)

-A FastAPI-based platform to design, version, and evaluate prompts using a local LLM (Phi-3 via Ollama).
+A modular platform to design, version, and evaluate prompts using a local LLM (Phi-3 via Ollama).
 It focuses on improving reliability of structured outputs for classification tasks.

 ## 🚀 Features